EngineeringLast Updated Jan 2, 20258 min read

 Code signing with the Apple App Store and Google Play Store

 Previously, developers were left to manage the security of these keys.
 Now, Google offers Play App Signing, which separates the upload key used to upload your artifacts to Google Play from your App Signing Key (which helps sign APKs to distributed devices).
-With Play App Signing, Google stores the App Signing Key in its secure infrastructure, thereby improving security.
+With Play App Signing, Google stores the App Signing Key in its secure infrastructure, improving security.

 Apple’s App Store employs asymmetric cryptography (public and private keys) to ensure the security of apps published to its platform for its code signing process.
 First, you (as an application publisher) must create a Certificate Signing Request (CSR) on your local machine.
 Once you make a CSR, the local device generates a public-private key, attaches the public key to the CSR, and downloads a certSigningRequest used to apply for a certificate with Apple.
 Remember that certificates only work with the private key generated for them.